UKHomeOffice/rt-emailer/README.md

 The rt-emailer app can do all of these things and comes with a very powerful and generic templating language.
 One that had been successfully adopted and understood by non-technical people in the HomeOffice on appropriate teams.
-By deploying rt-emailer instead of building a gov notify client directly into your service, you reduce complexity of the problem to just putting a document into a mongo collection.
+By deploying rt-emailer instead of building a gov notify client directly into your service, you reduce complexity of the problem to just putting a document into a Mongo collection.

 Once rt-emailer is configured and deployed to your solution, and connected to your database you would send an email by inserting a document into your mongo db collection like this: